paologitita/my-first-project/README.md

 # my-first-project
-Demo project
+Demo project.
-This is just a drill
+This is just a drill.
-Information in it are irrelevant
+Information in it are irrelevant.